papis/papis/doc/source/default-settings.rst

    A list of keys used by the ``duplicated-values`` check.
 The check will show an error if any of the keys listed here have repeated values.
-This can check, e.g., if a file was mistakenly added multiple times or of a tag already exists in the document.
+This can check, e.g., if a file was mistakenly added multiple times or if a tag already exists in the document.

 .. papis-config:: doctor-html-codes-keys